dkemfldks/docs/source/help/apps/desktop-guide.rst

 2. Edit **Name** and/or **URL**.
 3. Click **Save**.

-**Deleting servers**
+**Removing servers and teams**

-To delete a server, click on **Remove** next to the server or a team you want removed.
+To remove a server from your desktop app environment, click on **Remove** next to the server or a team you want removed.
 Note that this action cannot be undone.

 Settings
 ---------------------------------------------------------------------